10 Best Tips to Feel Less Bloated

 So, if you want to avoid feeling bloated, particularly after meals, then don’t eat until you are full.
 Instead, eat slowly, chew well and pay attention to what your body is telling you.
 Stopping when you feel about 75 percent full will maximize your body’s ability to digest the foods you eat and help prevent bloating.

-De-Bloating Tip #7: Light-to-Heavy and Beauty Food Pairing
+#7 Tip to Reduce Bloating: Light-to-Heavy and Beauty Food Pairing

 In the Standard American Diet, you often see people consume few types of protein (surf and turf, eggs and bacon, etc.), a starchy side dish like potatoes, pasta or rice, and vegetables or legumes like beans.
 These foods come along with several different condiments, butter, oils and other additives.
 Is there any wonder we see so many bloated bellies out there?